 Why would Jesus use this word?
 What does He want us to understand about prayer by approaching God with shamelessness or audacity?

-The man or woman of God has to have faith and persistence that will not let go of God until one gets what he or she needs.
+The man or woman of God must have faith and persistence that will not let go of God until one gets what he or she needs.
 This kind of bold faith pleases God.
-Surely the point of the parable is that the man kept on knocking on the door and would not let his friend fall back asleep until he received the bread he needed.
-What the Lord teaches in this passage is that if a grouchy friend can be persuaded to get up and give his friend some food due to some shameless, brazen persistence, how much more will God, who longs to feed and clothe His people do when they ask Him?
-Surely this story has been given to us to encourage us to prevail in prayer and not give up.
-If importunity and shameless audacity can be used to bring one’s needs before a man who was angry at being inconvenienced, how much more will God do for us?
-God is infinitely kind and ready to do good to us, and much more willing than we are to do good to one another.
+Indeed, the point of the parable is that the man kept on knocking on the door and would not let his friend fall back asleep until he received the bread he needed.
+The Lord teaches that if persistence can persuade a grouchy friend to get out of bed and give his friend some food, how much more will God, who longs to feed and clothe His people do when they ask Him?
+The Lord told this parable to encourage us to prevail in prayer and not give up.
+If importunity and shameless audacity can be used to bring one’s needs before a man angry at being inconvenienced, how much more will our loving Father do for us?
+God is infinitely kind and ready to do good to us and much more willing than we are to do good to one another.
 Our Father is not angry at our importunity.

-This whole idea of faithful persistence is so important to the Lord that He gave us another parable, hoping to encourage us to pray through any apparent obstacles:
+This whole idea of faithful persistence is so vital to His teaching on faith that the Lord gave us another parable, hoping to encourage us to pray through any apparent obstacles:

 1Then Jesus told his disciples a parable to show them that they should always pray and not give up.
 2He said: "In a certain town there was a judge who neither feared God nor cared about men.
 3And there was a widow in that town who kept coming to him with the plea, 'Grant me justice against my adversary.'
 4"For some time he refused.
 But finally he said to himself, 'Even though I don't fear God or care about men, 5yet because this widow keeps bothering me, I will see that she gets justice, so that she won't eventually wear me out with her coming!' " 6And the Lord said, "Listen to what the unjust judge says.
 7And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 8I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?"
 (Luke 18:1-8).